 We change our clothes as best we can, away from the cops, and if there is no other way, we retreat as far as possible into a mass of people and make ourselves small.
 The important thing is that the cops don't see us changing.
 Some of them are good at remembering things, like how we look before and after changing clothes, if they catch the moment when we do it.
 For this reason, we also avoid walking around half changed.
-So either riot outfit OR normal outfit, but no mixes if possible.
-There are cops who specialize in finding people feeling when we suddenly find ourselves in a place where an opportunity definitely arises that we were told "It's never going to happen," and then we don't have what we need to act on it.
+So either riot outfit OR normal outfit, but arises?
+It's a really stupid feeling when we suddenly find ourselves in a place where an opportunity definitely arises that we were told "It's never going to happen," and then we don't have what we need to act on it.
 Such a would-have-been chain quickly leads to us getting carried away and doing something thoughtlessly that might go well, but we prefer to be well prepared.
 So, we try to talk everything through beforehand, and off we go.